Windscreen Replacement Insurance

 Consider adding excess-free windscreen replacement to one of these policies

-Does car insurance cover broken glass?
+Does car insurance cover broken windscreens?

 How do insurers replace broken glass?